 Kamakhya temple PC- Nipam

-Indian mythology is one of the oldest mythologies, whose traces are so prompt even now.
+Indian history is one of the oldest, whose traces are so prompt even now.
 Whether it’s the famous mahals of ancient kings, bridges, roads, gardens or the temples with supreme architectures, India is one of the richest countries in the world in terms of historical monuments, archaeological properties and many other things and places with mythological importance.
 Kamakhya temple in Guwahati city, Assam is one of those wonders standing bold with the witnesses of many stories behind it!

 Why is Guwahati famous for?
 Guwahati is a small developing city in northeast, that part of India which is most of the time is considered to be backward.
 Yet, every year Guwahati witnesses a lakhs of people across the globe visiting its holy land.
 The answer is Kamakhya temple.
 This famous temple in Guwahati, Assam gets prayers of lakhs of its devotees every year and the air in the city blooms with blessings.